 We’re excited to announce that OneDrive sync for macOS will now run natively on Apple silicon.
 This means that OneDrive will take full advantage of the performance improvements of Apple silicon.

-We are thrilled to be rolling out another top feature request - Folder Backup (Known Folder Move) support for macOS to Public Preview.
+Folder Backup (Known Folder Move) support for macOS now in Public Preview

 App version 20.033 will be required for the Public Preview.

 This implies that people using OneDrive on macOS Monterey 12 will be able to move their Desktop and Document folders to OneDrive.
 We have Users can continue accessing folders they’re familiar with to do their daily work and be assured that their data is backed up and secure.

 Folder Backup (Known Folder Move) will also enable macOS users to access their most important files across different devices and applications with no disruption to productivity, because their content is automatically synced to OneDrive.
 In addition, users will be able to securely share their data within and outside their organization, increasing collaboration.